adriangonz/statistical-nlp-17/README.md

 ### Installing new dependencies

-To add new dependencies just run
+To add new dependencies just run:

 ```console
 $ pipenv install numpy